jwhite37/csc253Midterm/README.md

 } PyCodeObject;
 ```
 Code in the source code is represented by this PyCodeObject.
-Notice that to PyCodeObject’s knowledge, there is nothing like global nor closure.
+Notice that to the PyCodeObject’s knowledge, there is nothing like global nor closure.
 All it knows at
-the moment isits local variables, even these local ones are not yet bound to some value, they are
+the moment is its local variables, even these local ones are not yet bound to some value, they are
 just symbols.

 The interesting part here is the `PyCodeObject.co_code`, which, in our case,is the actual byte code